DeviousD4n/GPTerm/README.md

 ### Chat Resume Autocomplete

-The following can be added for chat list autocmplete
+The following can be added for chat list autocomplete

 Add to .bashrc
 ```bash